-So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-Our staff/volunteers understand that abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
+So-called 'honour-based' abuse (HBA) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so called honour based abuse are serious (regardless of the motivation) and should be handled and reported as such.

-If our staff/volunteers have a concern regarding a child that might be at risk of HBV or who has suffered from HBV, they will speak to our designated safeguarding lead (or deputies).
+If our staff/volunteers have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they will speak to our designated safeguarding lead (or deputies).
 We understand that if FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach as below.